erikcorry/struhchuh/README.md

 The function being tested is not exactly strchr, since the length is known and null bytes are ignored.
-A second variant finds two consecutive bytes (for most of the algorithms they don't have to be consecutive, just a fixed distance from each other, at most a word apart.
+A second variant finds two consecutive bytes (for most of the algorithms they don't have to be consecutive, just a fixed distance from each other, at most a word apart).
 For example, some compilers spend an appreciable time looking for the ``*/`` that ends as comment.
 The two bytes do not have to be two-byte aligned.

 Functions are tested on a small input (one where the characters are